An Exegetical Commentary

 the riches: Grk. ploutos, wealth in a material sense, but here used figuratively of abundant supply.
 Paul then identifies three benefits that God has lavishly bestowed on mankind. of His: Grk. autos, pers. pron. kindness: Grk. chrēstostēs, the quality of having a high level of usefulness, understood as an important factor in maintaining a well-ordered society.
 Rienecker defines the term as kindness in general as expressed in giving favors. and: Grk. kai, conj. forbearance: Grk. anochē, the quality of putting up with someone's misbehavior; forbearance, leniency. and: Grk. kai, conj. patience: Grk. makrothumia, the capacity for restraint in face of what is provocative; patience, forbearance.

 being uninformed: Grk. agnoeō, pres. part., to be without knowledge of something; be ignorant, be uninformed, not understand. that: Grk. hoti, conj. the kindness: Grk. chrēstos, a context-specific term for meeting approval for serviceability at a high level; helpful, to one's liking, kind, good, of fine quality, good. of God: Grk. theos, the God of Israel.
-See verse 2 above. leads: Grk. agō, pres., to cause movement by taking the lead; lead, bring, carry, take. you: Grk. su, pron. of the second pers. to repentance: Grk. metanoia, a serious change of mind and heart about a previous point of view or course of behavior.
-Metanoia does not fully convey the intent of the underlying Hebrew concept, called t’shuvah.
+See verse 2 above. leads: Grk. agō, pres., to cause movement by taking the lead; lead, bring, carry, take. you: Grk. su, 2p-sing. pers. pron. to repentance: Grk. metanoia, a serious change of mind and heart about a previous point of view or course of behavior.
+In the LXX metanoia occurs only one time and without Hebrew equivalent in Proverbs 14:15, "The guileless believe every word, but the astute one comes to repentance" (ABP).

 "Rabbi Eliezer (c.40-c.
 120 AD) said, 'Repent one day before you die.'
 His disciples asked him, '[How can we do that?]
 Who knows on what day he will die?'
 He answered them, 'All the more reason to repent today, because you might be dead tomorrow!'"
-(Shabbat 153a, quoted in Stern)
+(Shabbat 153a)

 5― But because of your stubbornness and unrepentant heart you are storing up wrath to yourself in the day of wrath and revelation of the righteous judgment of God,